instructure/ForgeLTI/README.md

 - mvn install
 - clone ForgeLTI
 - ./gradlew build
-- copy the generated jar from your build/libs directory into your Forge server's plugins directory
+- copy the generated jar from your build/libs directory into your Forge server's mods directory